GavinHuttley/tib/_sources/python/strings.rst.txt

 In this case, the value tells you whether the substring exists (``index >= 0``) and where, in the string, the first instance occurs.
 There are other search related methods too [4]_.

 ..
 [4] Another, extremely powerful, approach to querying strings in a more general way is achieved by using regular expressions (also referred to as regexes).
 Again, unfortunately, these are beyond the scope of this course.
-That said, you should definitely `read about them <read about them>`_.
+That said, you should definitely `read about them <https://docs.python.org/3/howto/regex.html>`_.

 .. note:: The general pattern in using a method is you first specify the object and then the method of interest like so ``<instance>.<method name>()``.